pypa/packaging.python.org/source/key_projects.rst

 Dev irc:#pypa-dev

-setuptools (which includes ``easy_install``) is a collection of enhancements to the Python distutils that allow you to more easily build and distribute Python distributions, especially ones that have dependencies on other packages.
+setuptools (which includes ``easy_install``) is a collection of enhancements to the Python distutils that allow you to more easily build and distribute Python :term:`distributions <Distribution Package>`, especially ones that have dependencies on other packages.

 `distribute`_ was a fork of setuptools that was merged back into setuptools (in v0.7), thereby making setuptools the primary choice for Python packaging.